Puerto Rico Packing List (23 Things People Forget to Bring)

 Do Laundry for Longer Periods

 If you are only visiting for a Puerto Rico weekend getaway, this won’t be a problem.
-But if you’re staying more than two weeks, you might want to consider staying in a rental apartment with a washing machine, using a local laundromat or your hotel’s laundry service, so you can wash and reuse your clothes instead of packing a huge suitcase that will pay extra fees at the airport.
+But if you’re staying more than two weeks, then you might want to consider staying in a rental apartment with a washing machine, using a local laundromat, or using your hotel’s laundry service.
+Being able to wash and reuse your clothes is invaluable on a longer trip.

 A Scrubba Portable Wash Bag is a nifty way to wash clothes without a washing machine.